 It was summer and time to hit the pool!
 As I said before, our neighborhood had a local swimming pool, but you had to buy a membership.
 To buy that pool membership for the family, mother worked extra shifts at the hospital.
 During the summer, mother never had to worry about me, she knew that if the pool was open that’s where I would be!
 Of course, this was always after I finished my chores.
 Yes, we had chores and mine included cleaning my room, making the bed, cleaning the bathroom, cutting the grass, weeding the flower beds, and using hand clippers to cut the grass under the chain-link fence. see PHOTO 1

+Alas, there was no pool on Sundays!
 Sunday was church day and that meant Sunday school, eleven o’clock service, family dinner, and seven o’clock evening service.
-Daddy was a deacon in Azalea Baptist Church and had to be present for most services. see PHOTO 2 Sometimes, when we did not attend the evening service, daddy would make pizza for dinner.
-Regardless, there was no time for the pool on Sunday and it was closed for cleaning on Monday.
+Daddy was a deacon in Azalea Baptist Church and had to be present for most services. see PHOTO 2 Sometimes, when we did not attend the evening service, Daddy would make pizza for dinner.
+Regardless, there was no time for the pool on Sunday and tragically the pool was closed for cleaning on Monday.

 Larrymore Lawns Community Pool

 Pools always have rules and before I could go traipsing off to the neighborhood pool by myself, I had to pass a swimming test.
 You may recall that I learned to swim from the brutal lessons that my aunt Martha gave me.
 So, I had no problem passing a test that asked me to swim across a 25-foot pool, tread water for three minutes, and prove that I could swim under water. see PHOTO 3